wp-plugins/woocommerce-jetpack/readme.txt

 = 1.7.6 - 09/10/2014 =
 * Fix - Custom Price Labels - Bug causing setting all product's checkbox labels to off, fixed.
+  Bug was not resetting Text labels however.
+Bug was in code since v.1.0.0.
   The bug caused resetting all product's checkbox labels to off, when generally any product save, except "normal" conditions (i.e. saving through standard edit), happened:
   - when any other plugin used `wp_update_post` function,
   - when user updated product via Quick Edit,
   - when user deactivated WooJetpack Plugin and then updated (saved) the product.
-  Could be more possible conditions.
-Bug however was not resetting Text labels (i.e. checkboxes only).
-Bug was in code not only since the beginning of WooJetpack, but in Custom Price Labels (Pro) plugins also.
+  - could be more possible conditions. (i.e. checkboxes only).
 * Fix - Custom Price Labels - "Migrate from Custom Price Labels" tool info added to tools dashboard.
 * Dev - Custom Price Labels - Labels settings in product edit rearranged (to `table`).
 * Dev - Tools Dashboard rearranged (to `table`).